FlorinBalint/flo-lb/README.md

 ## Terminal #3
 Run the load balancer and make it point to the two servers:
 ```
+$ make build
-$ go run main.go --backends="http://localhost:8081,http://localhost:8082"
+$ make run
 ```

-The load balancer will listen by default on port `:8080` but you can change that using the *--port* flag.
+The load balancer will listen by default on port `:8080` and round robin requests to the two backends.
+You can change the behaviour in the `configs/prod.textproto` config file.

 ## Terminal #4
 Start doing `http` requests to the load balancer using curl: